StevenCHowell/dev-journal/journal.md

 **Problem: How can I pass inputs into the [callback function for a Bokeh widget](https://docs.bokeh.org/en/latest/docs/user_guide/interaction/widgets.html#callbacks)?**

 The Bokeh widgets are designed to take only specific inputs.
 Widgets `.on_change` method require the function signature `(attr, old, new)`.
 Similarly, widgets `.on_click` method require the function signature `(new)`.
-I want to create widgets groups that interact with each other and as much as possible want to relying on a host of global variables so I need to modify the input signature to accept additional inputs.
+I want to create widgets groups that interact with each other.
+To avoid using on a host of global variables I need to modify the input signature of the callbacks to accept additional inputs.

 Suggested Solution: